Ringwood, Illinois

 Ringwood is a northwest suburban village in McHenry County, Illinois, United States.
-It is a commuter village, part of the Chicago metropolitan area.
+It is a commuter village, another city part of the Chicago metropolitan area.
 The population was 844 at the 2020 census.

 History

 Settlement

 Ringwood was settled in 1837 by Dr. Luke Hale and Wm.
 H. Beach, both native to Vermont.
 The original settlement was supposedly surrounded by a ring of trees, hence the name "Ringwood".

 Development

 The Ringwood post office was established in 1845 to provide post office boxes for local industrial firms and residents located on the far northern edge of McHenry.
 The small village was platted in 1854, allowing the installation of roads, infrastructure, public amenities and allowing residents to legally own plots of land for agricultural use, and the construction of homes and businesses.
 In an attempt to maintain its small-town environment, Ringwood was incorporated as a Village on November 15, 1994.
 By 2018, the Village of Ringwood had two paid staff, plus contracted services including building inspection, and an unsalaried Board of Trustees.